entropicalabs/openqaoa/src/openqaoa-qiskit/README.md

 ### Install via PyPI

 You can install the latest version of openqaoa-qiskit directly from PyPi.
-First, create a virtual environment with `python>=3.8` and then simply pip install openqaoa with the following command.
+We recommend creating a virtual environment with `python>=3.8` first and then simply pip install openqaoa-qiskit with the following command.

 **NOTE:** Installing `openqaoa-qiskit` installs `openqaoa-core` by default

 ```bash
 pip install openqaoa-qiskit
 ```

 ### Installation instructions for Developers
 OpenQAOA-Qiskit does not yet support developer install as a standalone package.
 If you wish to work in developer mode, please install the entire library.
 Instructions are available [here]()

 Should you face any issue during the installation, please drop us an email at openqaoa@entropicalabs.com or open an issue!

 ## Getting started